Updated September 2021

 The more inclusive you become the more likely they will be willing to step up.
 Of course, if they are on the periphery, then it can be hard to help them be seen if you don't know who they are or what they are interested.
 This is why community building is hard, you need to find ways to knock on people's doors and let them allow you in.

 Lurkers like to learn too

+We all have different learning styles.
 For communities that do things together where lurkers don’t participate, how can you bring that experience or learning takeaways for the lurkers to benefit from it too?